 - Optional: This makes plenty of tasty sauce, so you can serve it over a baked potato, rice, or some whole wheat or brown rice noodles.
 It's also good by itself for a low carb meal.
 (If you're watching your carbs, you may want to use less breadcrumbs or skip them altogether.)

-***By the way, today I made it with 1 1/2 cups sprouted/germinated brown rice, cooked in 2 cups homemade chicken stock I had in the freezer for more nutrition, plus 1 teaspoon sea salt — this made 3 cups rice cooked.
-Then I mixed it in with the chicken and broccoli a little before putting the sauce over the top, and it was very good – just the rice plain was delicious after it cooked in that flavorful, nutritious stock!
+(By the way, today I made it with 1 1/2 cups sprouted/germinated rice, cooked in 2 cups homemade chicken stock I had in the freezer for more nutrition, plus 1 teaspoon sea salt — this made 3 cups rice cooked.
+Then I mixed it in with the chicken and broccoli a little before putting the sauce over the top, and it was very good – just the rice plain was delicious after it cooked in that flavorful, nutritious stock!)

-I didn't know a lot about germinated rice, so I Googled it and found this very informative post about sprouted brown rice (another name for it).
+I didn't know a lot about germinated rice, so I searched online and found this very informative post about sprouted brown rice (another name for it).

 Read an excerpt: